ogbobeonochie/sales-analysis/README.md

  ## Limitations

-    I have to remove all missing values and zeros from Tuesday to Friday columns because they would have impacted the accuracy of my result or conclusion from the analysis.
-There are still a few outliers even after the verification but even then we can still see that there is positive correlation between daily sales and products
+    I have to remove all missing values and filling them with zeros in al the columns because they would have impacted the accuracy of my result or conclusion from the analysis.
+There are still a few outliers even after the verification but even then we can still see that there is positive correlation between Monthly and Yearly sales and products

  ## References